Protease: Archaea

+Tumours

+Proteases are associated with cancer progression due to their ability to degrade extracellular matrices, which facilitates invasion and metastasis; these enzymes target a diversity of substrates and favour all steps of tumour production; some proteases have tumour-suppressive effects, associated with more than 30 different enzymes that belong to three distinct protease classes.

 Uses

 The field of protease research is enormous.
 Since 2004, approximately 8000 papers related to this field were published each year.
 Proteases are used in industry, medicine and as a basic biological research tool.

 Digestive proteases are part of many laundry detergents and are also used extensively in the bread industry in bread improver.
 A variety of proteases are used medically both for their native function (e.g. controlling blood clotting) or for completely artificial functions (e.g. for the targeted degradation of pathogenic proteins).
 Highly specific proteases such as TEV protease and thrombin are commonly used to cleave fusion proteins and affinity tags in a controlled fashion.